devcode1981/File-Provider-Storage/doc/howto/troubleshooting.md

 ```

 A working solution is to configure the `--with-cxxflags=-std=c++11` flag
-in the Rubygems global build options for this gem:
+in the Ruby gems global build options for this gem:

 ```shell
 bundle config --global build.charlock_holmes "--with-cxxflags=-std=c++11"